Principal residence land

 Land Tax Act 2000, you are not eligible to claim this property as principal residence land.

-From 1 July 2017, a principal residence land classification may remain on the property on 1 July of the financial year following a sole owner’s death providing the property:
+A PRL classification may remain on the property on 1 July of the financial year following a sole owner’s death providing the property:

 - was classified as principal residence land on 1 July of the year of the owner’s death; and